Browse FINRA SIE & Series Exam Guides

-A practical Series 162 study plan with a clear reading order, weekly milestones, review rhythm, and a final review strategy.
+A practical Series 162 study plan for FINRA Supervisory Analyst Part II, with weighted reading order, report-review milestones, miss-review method, and final review plan.

 Use this study plan if you want a clean reading order instead of treating Series 162 like a general finance-reading test.
 Part II is narrower than many FINRA exams, but the dominant function is deep enough that weak analytical discipline shows quickly.